buildo/ingredients/README.md

 In order to provide a custom `Transport` you have to extend the `Transport` trait and provide an implementation for the above method.

-Ingredients comes with a console log implementation, which you can use as a reference
+Ingredients logging comes with a console log implementation, which you can use as a reference

     class Console extends Transport {
       private val curTimeFormat = new SimpleDateFormat("HH:mm")